Lionel Jospin: Trotskyist affiliation

+Post-premiership

 2002 presidential campaign

 Jospin was a candidate in the presidential campaign of 2002.
 While he appeared to have momentum in the early stages, the campaign came to be focused mainly on law-and-order issues, in which, it was argued, the government had not achieved convincing results; this coincided with a strong media focus on a number of egregious crime cases.
-The far left also strongly criticized Jospin for his moderate economic policies, which they contended were not markedly different from that of right-wing governments favoring businesses and free markets.
+The far left also strongly criticized Jospin for his moderate economic policies, which they contended were not markedly different from that of right-wing governments favouring businesses and free markets.
 Jospin's 2002 presidential manifesto was nevertheless a strongly progressive one, calling for access to housing to be made a universal right, supporting employee representation on the supervisory boards of companies, and advocating better provisions for older people and the disabled.
-As noted by one observer, Jospin's manifesto sought to balance its emphasis on 'inequalities in income' with 'equality of opportunity,' eliminating poverty with special regard to housing whilst promoting social investment through (particularly) education.
+As noted by James Sloam of Royal Holloway, University of London, Jospin's manifesto sought to balance its emphasis on "inequalities in income" with "equality of opportunity", eliminating poverty with special regard to housing whilst promoting social investment through (particularly) education.

 Many left-wing candidates contested the election, gaining small percentages of the vote in the first ballot that reduced Jospin's support.
 As a result, Jospin finished in third place, behind Chirac and narrowly behind the Front National leader Jean-Marie Le Pen.
 He thus was not a candidate in the second round of voting.
 Following his defeat in April 2002, Jospin immediately declared he would leave politics and stepped down as prime minister.
-He has since sporadically commented on current political affairs; for instance, he declared his opposition to same-sex marriage.
-In 2005, he returned to the national political scene by campaigning forcefully in favor of the proposed European Constitution.
+He later sporadically commented on current political affairs; for instance, he declared his opposition to same-sex marriage.
+In 2005, he returned to the national political scene by campaigning forcefully in favour of the proposed European Constitution.
 In 2006, Jospin made it known that he was available to be the Socialist candidate for the 2007 presidential election, but when Ségolène Royal became ascendant in the polls, he declined to enter the 2006 primary in order not to "divide the party".

 Hollande presidency

 On 14 July 2012, President François Hollande announced that Jospin would lead a commission on deontology and ethics in French political life.
-This commission has been criticized for being too similar to the Edouard Balladur commission Nicolas Sarkozy created on the same topic in 2007.
+This commission has been criticized for being too similar to the Édouard Balladur commission Nicolas Sarkozy created on the same topic in 2007.
 Some Union for a Popular Movement members also criticized the participation of Roselyne Bachelot.
 The commission was to give its recommendations by the end of the year.